WebOrigami/docs/src/content/pattern/fileTree.md

   },
 ```

 This `get` method includes some error handling.
-The AsyncDictionary interface expects the `get` method to return `undefined` for an unsupported key, but the `fs.readFile` API will throw an exception if a file does not exist with the indicated name.
+The AsyncTree interface expects the `get` method to return `undefined` for an unsupported key, but the `fs.readFile` API will throw an exception if a file does not exist with the indicated name.
 To create a well-behaved async tree, we catch exceptions and, if the exception is specifically an `ENOENT` (file not found) exception, we return undefined.

 ## Test the file tree